 The Senior Division has been in existence since 1952; the Junior Division, introduced in 1982, recognized the 100th anniversary of the birth of distinguished Newfoundland poet, E.J.
 Pratt.
 The Percy Janes First Novel Award was introduced in 2000 to commemorate the life and work of one of Newfoundland and Labrador’s most distinguished writers, Percy Maxwell Janes.

-During the 65 years since the first competition was held, many of Newfoundland and Labrador’s winners have included artists who have since played a major role in the artistic culture of the province.
-Some of the readily recognized artists who are past winners include David Blackwood, Manfred Buchheit, Scott Goudie, Justin Hall, Ben Hansen, Ilse Hughes, Sheila O’Leary, Rae Perlin, Christopher Pratt, and Janice Udell in the visual arts; Cassie Brown, Frank Holden, Harold Horwood, Percy Janes, Ed Kavanagh, Kevin Major, Carmelita McGrath, Paul O’Neill, Helen Fogwill Porter, Bernice Morgan, Lisa Moore and Michael Winter in the literary arts; and John Herriott, Michael Parker, Duane Andrews and Brian Sexton in the musical category.
+Since the first competition was held in 1952, many of Newfoundland and Labrador’s winners have included artists who have since played a major role in the artistic culture of the province.
+Some of the readily recognized artists who are past winners include David Blackwood, Manfred Buchheit, Scott Goudie, Justin Hall, Ben Hansen, Ilse Hughes, Sheilagh O’Leary, Rae Perlin, Christopher Pratt, and Janice Udell in the visual arts; Cassie Brown, Frank Holden, Harold Horwood, Percy Janes, Ed Kavanagh, Kevin Major, Carmelita McGrath, Paul O’Neill, Helen Fogwill Porter, Bernice Morgan, Lisa Moore and Michael Winter in the literary arts; and John Herriott, Michael Parker, Duane Andrews and Brian Sexton in music.